ceph/ceph/doc/man/8/ceph-disk.rst

 	ceph-disk zap [DEV]

-Here, [DEV] is path to block device.
+Here, [DEV] is path to a block device.

 Options
 =======